freginold/Dice/README.md

 ```
 ### Results

-After calling Dice on a text node or element containing a text node, that node will be replaced with a `span` containing inner `span`s -- one for each character.
+After calling Dice on a text node or element containing a text node, that node will be replaced with a `span` containing inner `span` elements -- one for each character.
 For example, calling Dice on this `div`:
 ```html
 <div>Hello World!</div>
 ```